TharinduSum/TharinduSum/README.md

 # Hello World! 👋

-Hello! 👋 I'm Tharindu Sumanarathna, a recent Computer Engineering graduate from the University of Jaffna.
+Hi, I'm Tharindu Sumanarathna, a recent Computer Engineering graduate from the University of Jaffna.

 - 💻 I’m passionate about software engineering.
 - 🚀 I enjoy building modern and user-friendly web applications.